hkuangela/comp2113_survival_island/README.md

 #### C. Player's status
 1. Base storage capacity of resources

 Storage capacity of *Food* and *Wood* at *Home* is fixed.
 Base storage capacity of *Food* and *Wood* during a trip is fixed.
 The quantities are stored in two 1D integer arrays.

 2. *Stamina*

 The player's *Stamina* value ranges from 0 to 100.
 It is stored in an integer variable.

 3. Number of *Axe*s

 Players can make *Axe*s to multiply the amount of *Wood* and *Food* collected each time.
 The number of the *Axe*s ranges from 0 to 10 and is stored in an integer variable.

 4. Number of *Box*es

 Players can make *Box*es to increase the total capacity they carry.
 It will multiply the 1D integer array storing the base storage capacity of the player during a trip.
 The number of the wooden *Box* ranges from 0 to 10 and is stored in an integer variable.

 5. Location of player

 "\*" represents the current player's position.
 It is stored in a 1-D integer array; the first integer represents the row, the second number represents the column.

-7. Records of the height of the distress signal
+6. Records of the height of the distress signal

-The tallest 20 heights of the distress signal are recorded and stored in a 1-D double array.
+The heights of the distress signal are recorded and stored in a dynamic 1-D double array.

 ### 3. Dynamic memory management
-All variables and arrays used are stored as static memory.
-No dynamic memory is used in this program.
-The list of variables are as follows:
+Most variables and arrays used are stored as static memory.
+The list of static variables are as follows:
 List of variables stored as static memory:
 1. Map
 2. Stamina